 Junior classes are listed for various departments.
 These classes are open to any youth, 17 years of age and under.
 All exhibits will receive a ribbon based on the quality of the product.

 One entry may be made per class.
-Exhibitors may participate in consultation judging with the judge if they wish.

 Department H: Food Preparation